 DataRobot’s exportable models and independent prediction environment option, which allows a user to export a model from a model building environment to a dedicated and isolated prediction environment, is not available for managed AI Platform deployments.

 The Portable Prediction Server (PPS) is a remote DataRobot execution environment for DataRobot model packages (

 MLPKG files) distributed as a self-contained Docker image.
 It can host one or more production models.
 The models are accessible through DataRobot's Prediction API for predictions and Prediction Explanations.

-DataRobot Prime generates fast Python or Java Scoring Code that can be run anywhere with no dependencies.
+DataRobot RuleFit models generate fast Python or Java Scoring Code, which can be run anywhere with no dependencies.
 Once created, you can export these models as a Python module or a Java class, and run the exported script.